 Disclosure: Some of the links below are affiliate links.
 At no cost to you, we will earn a commission if you click through and make a purchase.

-Whether you’re new to blogging or you’ve been around a while, you’re going to love this post!
+Whether you’re new to content marketing or you’ve been around a while, you’re going to love this post!
 I’m going to show you 12 different types of blog posts that you can write on your blog.

 Haven’t started your blog yet?

 I would love to help you start a blog!
 Check out my step by step guide on how to start a blog.
 You can get started in 5 easy steps.

 1. Expert Roundups

 I’ve done a lot of roundups and they can be a great way to drive lots of traffic to your site.
 The idea behind this type of blog post is getting industry experts to answer a question that you know your readers would like answered.

 They can be a lot of work.
 To do a roundup, you’ll need to do four things.
 First, you’ll need to find out who the experts are.
 Second, you’ll need to find out how to contact them.
 Third, you’ll need to set a deadline where you won’t accept any contributions.
 Lastly, you’ll compile all of the responses with a picture of each expert and publish!